ROS2 Plugin

 is the AimRT Topic name, and ${ros2_encode_aimrt_msg_type}

-is generated from the AimRT Msg name using a URL-like encoding rule:
+is derived from the AimRT Msg name using a URL-encoding-like rule:

 For example, if the AimRT Topic name is test_topic